HenriqueTardellli/file-system-shell-simulator/README.md

 # Virtual File System Shell

 File system based on Linux command line, made in C.
-The main purpose oftihs project is exploring applications of non-linear data structures mainly N-Trees and linear ones like Linked lists.
+The main purpose of this project is exploring applications of non-linear data structures mainly N-Trees and linear ones like Linked lists.

 ## Main functionalities